gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     Let us have a look at the
     evolution of the potential energy of the system.
-To do so, we can use the internal 'energy' command of GROMACS.
+To do so, we can use the *gmx energy* command of GROMACS.
 In the terminal, type:

 ..  code-block:: bash